cemac/UNRESPForecastingSystem/tools/README.md

 The unresp Forecasting system can be ran as a standalone system.

-* Archiving (under development)
-  * micahel_archive.sh (example of automated archiving - need to add in options and generalise)

 # Tools for managing Forecasting System

 The unresp Forecasting system can be ran as a standalone system.